CONFERENCE ABSTRACTS (For Papers and Posters)

 2. Have a sketch/photograph of the poster layout, with positions of a few key components measured off so you know where to place them.
 Set up a level line, if needed, by tying the string between two push-pins set a measured distance above the bottom of the display board.

 3. It is important to know the message that you want to get across and to be able to deliver it successfully.
 Simple, clear language is essential to a successful poster presentation.
-It may be useful to prepare a brief verbal script that summaries your work and findings.
+Before the presentation, a brief 3-5 minute verbal script should be prepared for the poster.
 It also is useful to try to anticipate questions viewers may have about the various elements of your project.
 Plan to interact with the audience members viewing your poster, not just let the poster content speak for you.